-Cheesy Rice Balls with Peas are loaded with tender rice, two kinds of cheeses, eggs, and baby peas, coated with bread crumbs, then fried to a golden crisp finish on the outside, these rice balls are oh-so-deliciously gooey and YUMMY!
+Cheesy Rice Balls with Peas are loaded with tender rice, two kinds of cheeses, eggs, and baby peas, coated with bread crumbs, then fried to a golden crisp finish on the outside.
+These rice balls are oh-so-deliciously gooey and YUMMY!
 Make-ahead or make them in minutes just before serving, we guarantee these rice balls will be a favorite dish in your home too!

 My family has always adored these delicious rice balls as a fun appetizer, and still do!
 Everyone goes bonkers over them every time we serve them at family gatherings.

 They are that GOOD!